tinymce/bedrock/README.md

 `bedrock-auto` accepts a `--useSelenium` flag to lift the browser driver burden out unto a docker container.

 For local testing you can leverage docker and connect to a local standalone machine.
+Note that this uses a Linux GUI, so keep that in mind for cross-platform testing.

 Start a `selenium/standalone` docker in your local environment: